BodenmillerGroup/steinbock/docs/cli/preprocessing.md

 ## Imaging Mass Cytometry (IMC)

-To convert .mcd/.txt files to .tiff and filter hot pixels:
+To convert .mcd/.txt files in the raw data directory to TIFF and filter hot pixels:

     steinbock preprocess imc --hpf 50